-The calculation of the solvency capital requirement is based on an assessment of the economic equity's exposure to the following risk components set in the Economic Solvency Regime: life insurance risks, health insurance risks, property and casualty insurance risks, market risks and counter-party default risks.
-These risk components include sub-risk components with respect to specific risks to which the insurance company is exposed.
-The exposure assessment of the economic equity to each sub-risk component is carried out based on a defined scenario set out in the guidance.
-The determination of the solvency capital requirement is based on the sum of the capital requirements in respect of the risk components and the sub-risk components, as stated above, net of the effect of the diversification between the risks in the Company in accordance with the correlations assigned to them under the Directives, and net of an loss absorption adjustment due to deferred tax, as set out below.
-Furthermore, the calculation of the solvency capital requirement includes components of capital required in respect of operational risk and in respect of management companies (where relevant).
+The calculation of the solvency capital requirement is based on an assessment of the economic shareholders' equity's exposure to the following risk-weighted components set in the Provisions of the Economic Solvency Regime: life insurance risks, health insurance risks, property and casualty insurance risks, market risks and counter-party default risks.
+These risk-weighted components include sub-risk-weighted components with respect to specific risks to which the insurance company is exposed.
+The exposure assessment of the economic shareholders' equity to each sub-risk component is carried out based on a defined scenario set out in the guidance.
+The determination of the solvency capital requirement is based on the sum of the capital requirements in respect of the risk-weighted sub-components and the sub-risk weighted components, as stated above, net of the effect of the risk diversification in the Company in accordance with the correlations assigned to them under the Directives, and net of the loss absorption adjustment due to deferred tax, as detailed in the Provisions of the Economic Solvency Regime.
+Furthermore, the calculation of the solvency capital requirement includes components of the capital requirement in respect of operational risk and in respect of management companies (where relevant).

 The capital requirement in respect of each of the risks is calculated in accordance with the Company's exposure to that risk, taking into account the parameters set in the Directives.
-In accordance with the Directives, the amount of the required capital represents the scope of equity that will allow the insurance company to absorb unexpected losses in the forthcoming year and meet its obligations to policyholders and beneficiaries on time, with a 99.5% certainty level.
+In accordance with the Directives, the capital requirement represents the scope of equity that will allow the insurance company to absorb unexpected losses in the forthcoming year and meet its obligations to policyholders and beneficiaries on time, with a 99.5% certainty level.